magyarkuti/corvinusmetropolis/README.md

 which is `corvinus_egyszerusitett_logo_cmyk.eps`
   1. An other one for the title page which depends on your department or institute.
-Find the appropriate logos and place to your working folder.
+Find the appropriate logos and place them to your working folder.
 Do not forget to adjust the exact filename at the command `\titlegraphic{\hfill{\includegraphics[width=.2\textwidth]{corvinus_Department_of_Mathematics_logo_cmyk.eps}}}`

 Compile `template.tex` again with `lualatex` or `xelatex` and compare with `template.pdf` what I uploaded.
-If you have used earlier the compilers `lualatex` or `xelatex` then no reason to read the rest of this document.
+If you have used `lualatex` or `xelatex` compilers earlier, then no reason to read the rest of this document.
 Enjoy!

-If you have never used `lualatex` and `xelatex` then, with very high propability, your tex source is not using `utf-8` encoding.
-That becomes a problem soon.
-The point is that required input encoding of the latex source is `utf 8` whem `lualatex` or `xelatex` is used.
-Thus set your text editor to `utf-8` encoding or if you want to use an older file, first you should convert your tex source to `utf-8`.
+If you have never used `lualatex` and `xelatex`, then with very high propability your tex source is not using `utf-8` encoding.
+That soon becomes a serious problem.
+The point is that the required input encoding of the latex source is `utf 8` when `lualatex` or `xelatex` compiles the source code.
+Thus, set your text editor to `utf-8` encoding.
+If you want to use an older file you should convert your tex source to an `utf-8` encodig text file first.
-For example, if you use a good, old fashioned central european encoding, as an uncomfortable hereditery of an exotic operatinfg system of the last century, your tex file probably uses `ISO-8859-2` encoding.
+For example, if you use a good, old fashioned Central European encoding, as an uncomfortable hereditary of an exotic operating system of the last century, your source file is probably using `ISO-8859-2` encoding.
 At this case the command
 ```
 iconv -f ISO-8859-2 -t utf-8 mytexinput.tex
 ```
 converts your input file to `utf-8` format.
-To understand better, please read the first three pages of the document http://dante.ctan.org/tex-archive/info/luatex/lualatex-doc/lualatex-doc.pdf No more, first three pages only.
+For better understanding please read the first three pages of the document http://dante.ctan.org/tex-archive/info/luatex/lualatex-doc/lualatex-doc.pdf Not more, but only the first three pages.
 Do not use the font selection command `\setsansfont` in your source code.
-This what `corvinusmetrolis.cls` does.
+This what `corvinusmetropolis.cls` does.

 Have fun and enjoy!